andycwilliams/Secure-Signup/README.md

 - Ensures both front and backend are uncompromisable
 - Provides full user feedback (such as password requirements not being met)
 - Treat as fully public repository (as though it's an open source project) and try to maintain full security despite that

+Begin with JSX, then incrementally convert into TSX Make code as reusable/minimize duplication as possible